 Viacom owns a number of well-known cable networks, including MTV, Nickelodeon, and BET, which are very popular with traditionally hard-to-reach audiences--teens, children, and African-Americans.

 Viacom's Paramount Pictures holds the rights to thousands of films, including some of the most popular ever made.
 As media formats evolve, the firm can make money from these films in different formats.

-Developing enticing programming can be hit-or-miss, especially content aimed at MTV's young demographic, whose preferences can be fickle.
+Developing hit programs can be unpredictable, especially content aimed at a younger demographic, whose tastes can be capricious.
 Read more

 Viacom's stewardship of shareholder capital is standard.
-Chairman Sumner Redstone controls Viacom through ownership of Class A shares--representing a majority of the outstanding voting shares--held by his family-owned National Amusements.
-(The more-liquid Read more
+The biggest knock against the company is its ownership structure.
+Chairman Sumner Redstone controls Viacom through ownership of Class A shares--representing nearly 80% of majority of the outstanding Read more

 Viacom is a global media company with several leading cable network properties, including Nickelodeon, MTV, BET, Comedy Central, VH1, Country Music Television, and Spike Read more

 Friday Five: 2016 Looks More Likely for Rate Hike Watch more